Existence, uniqueness, and energy scaling of 2+1 dimensional continuum model for stepped epitaxial surfaces with elastic effects: Introduction

 We also obtain a minimum energy scaling law for the 2+1 dimensional epitaxial surfaces under elastic effects.
 It turns out that the minimum energy surface profile is attained by surfaces with step meandering instability.
 This is essentially different from the energy scaling law for the 1+1 dimensional epitaxial surfaces under elastic effects~\cite{Luo2017Bunching}, which is attained by step bunching surface profiles.
 We also discuss the transition from the step bunching instability to the step meandering instability in 2+1 dimensions.

 The rest of this paper is organized as follows.
-In \cref{section2}, we introduce the modified continuum model with regularized energy and a new form of the evolution equation used in the proofs based on the 2+1 dimensional continuum model derived in \cite{Xu2009Derivation}, and state the main results.
-The existence and uniqueness of the energy minimizer and the weak solution of the evolution equation are shown in \cref{section3} and \cref{section4}, respectively.
-In \cref{section5}, we prove a minimum energy scaling law in the 2+1 dimensions, and discuss the competition between the step meandering and step bunching instabilities.
-Conclusions are given in \cref{section6}.
+In \cref{sec2}, we propose a modified continuum model to fix the inaccurate formulation of the energy in the small $|\nabla h|$ regime based on the underlying physics, and introduce a new form of the evolution equation used in the proofs based on the 2+1 dimensional continuum model derived in \cite{Xu2009Derivation}.
+In \cref{sec:main}, we state the main analysis results.
+The existence and uniqueness of the energy minimizer and the weak solution of the evolution equation are shown in \cref{sec3} and \cref{sec4}, respectively.
+In \cref{sec5}, we prove a minimum energy scaling law in the 2+1 dimensions, and discuss the competition between the step meandering and step bunching instabilities.
+Conclusions are given in \cref{sec6}.
+Comparisons in linear instability analysis and numerical simulation by using continuum models with and without the modification are given in Appendix~\ref{appendix:regularization}.